The Good News for Your Joints

 Devil’s Claw Root is a plant indigenous to South Africa that has been traditionally used as an herbal supplement for joint health.

-Take 3 capsules up to twice daily, or as directed by your healthcare provider.
+Take 3 capsules twice daily, or as directed by your healthcare provider.
 For best results, take this product alongside Prevention Plus and Krill Oil Plus.

 At Vital Plan, we pride ourselves in using optimally dosed ingredients and using clear, honest labeling for each product.
 Each batch of capsules is quality-tested multiple times throughout the manufacturing process and sent to 3rd-party labs for verification of ingredient purity and label claims.